CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 #### Retrieving task list : `list`

 You can see tasks sorted by date.
-Tasks without a date will be appended at the end of the list.
+Tasks without a date will be appended at the end of the list.<br>
+Format: `list [TYPE]`
+> `TYPE` refers to a keyword such as `overdue, near, done or all`.

 You can view a list of all uncompleted tasks. <br>
 Format: `list`